+Composition And Terms Of Reference Of Finance Commissions

+A. Finance Commission of Yemen

-elow).
-COMPOSITION AND TERMS OF REF FERENCE OF FINANCE COMMISSIONS A. FINANCE COMMISSION OF YEMEN Composition Federal Minister for Finance Chair Provincial Ministers for Finance Members Renowned Public Finance Experts/Economists Chair President Federation of Chamber of Commerce & Industry Member Representative of the Council of Elders/Tribal Leaders Member Federal Secretary/Head of Ministry of Finance Member/Secretary Terms of Reference The Finance Commission of Yemen will make recommendation s to the Federal Parliament as regards: tion and the Provinces of the net proceeds of the Yemen National 2.
-The making of grants-in-aid by the Federal Government to the Provincial Governments 3.
-Review the implementation of the Award made by the Com 4.
-The exercise by the Federal Government and the Provincia 5.
-Any other matter relating to finance referred to the Commis , , , B. PROVINCIAL FINANCE COMMISSION Composition Provincial Minister for Finance Chair Five representatives of Local Authorities Members Three renowned Public Finance Experts/Economists Chair President of Provincial Federation of Chamber of Commerce & Industry Member Representative of the Council of Elders/Tribal Leaders Member Provincial Secretary/Head of Ministry of Finance Member/Secretary Terms of Reference The Provincial Finance Commission will make recommendation s to the Provincial Parliament as regards: The vertical and horizontal distribution between the Province Revenue Fund tes and the Local Authorities, of the net proceeds of the Provincial 2.
-The making of grants-in-aid by the Provincial Government t to the Local Authorities 3.
-Review the implementation of the Award made by the Com 4.
-The exercise by the Provincial Governments of the borrowin
+Federal Minister for Finance Chair Provincial Ministers for Finance Members Renowned Public Finance Experts/Economists Chair President Federation of Chamber of Commerce & Industry Member Representative of the Council of Elders/Tribal Leaders Member Federal Secretary/Head of Ministry of Finance Member/Secretary

+The Finance Commission of Yemen will make recommendations to the Federal Parliament as regards:

+- 1. The vertical and horizontal distribution between the Federation and the Provinces of the net proceeds of the Yemen National Revenue Fund - 2.
+The making of grants-in-aid by the Federal Government to the Provincial Governments - 3.
+Review the implementation of the Award made by the Commission - 4.
+The exercise by the Federal Government and the Provincial Governments of the borrowing powers conferred on them - 5.
+Any other matter relating to finance referred to the Commission by the Federal Parliament.
-5. Equitable and Rules Based Fiscal Distribution We propose that the fiscal distribution be transparent, predictable, equitable and relatively simple to administer.
-The mechanism would thus have to be one that:

-Any other matter relating to finance referred to the Commission by the Provincial Parliament
+B. Provincial Finance Commission

+Provincial Minister for Finance Chair Five representatives of Local Authorities Members Three renowned Public Finance Experts/Economists Chair President of Provincial Federation of Chamber of Commerce & Industry Member Representative of the Council of Elders/Tribal Leaders Member Provincial Secretary/Head of Ministry of Finance Member/Secretary

+The Provincial Finance Commission will make recommendations to the Provincial Parliament as regards:

+- 1. The vertical and horizontal distribution between the Provinces and the Local Authorities, of the net proceeds of the Provincial Revenue Fund - 2.
+The making of grants-in-aid by the Provincial Government to the Local Authorities - 3.
+Review the implementation of the Award made by the Commission - 4.
+The exercise by the Provincial Governments of the borrowing powers conferred on them - 5.
+Any other matter relating to finance referred to the Commission by the Provincial Parliament.